How to install Ticket-Based IT Experience application to ServiceNow

 Now, you are ready to set up the General Properties:

-General properties of the application determine how the application connects to HappySignals cloud service,
+General properties of the application determine how the application connects to the HappySignals cloud service,

-2. we have provided some defaults on the properties which work for most of our customers, but the exact configurations will depend on how you set up your organizational processes.
-We recommend that you start with our default set up, test and learn how things work with Ticket-Based IT Experience and then modify the properties as needed.
+2. We have provided some defaults on the properties that work for most of our customers, but the exact configurations will depend on how you set up your organizational processes.
+We recommend starting with our default setup, testing, and learning how the Ticket-Based IT Experience works, and then modifying the properties as needed.

 3. The main properties you need in order to get the Ticket-Based IT Experience application working in your instance are described below.